-Also known as the “Provisions State,” Connecticut is ranked 3rd smallest state in the US, but 29th most populous among the 50 states.
-Based on the 2010 Census, the state boasts of the highest per-capita income and comes 2nd after Massachusetts for the highest human development level.
+Also known as the “Provisions State,” Connecticut is ranked 3rd smallest state in the US but 29th most populous among the 50 states.
+Based on the 2010 Census, the state boasts the highest per-capita income and comes 2nd after Massachusetts for the highest human development level.

-While the largest percentage of energy consumed in Connecticut comes from natural gas and nuclear power, the state has made significant strides in renewable energy.
-This includes mainly biomass, solar, and hydroelectric energy.
+While the most significant percentage of energy consumed in Connecticut comes from natural gas and nuclear power, the state has made significant strides in renewable energy.
+It includes mainly biomass, solar, and hydroelectric energy.

 In addition, the state has a good network of bicycle-friendly infrastructure and policies that generally favor bike lovers.
 The state ranks 21, according to the bike league report.

-Searching for ecofriendly places to live?
-Why not try out Connecticut!
-You’ll find it to be among the most sustainable states in the country.
+Are you searching for eco-friendly places to live?
+Why not try out Connecticut?
+You’ll find it among the country’s most sustainable states.

 See related: Don’t Read This If You Think Climate Change is Fake.

 Firstly, the state has over 16,500 LEED (eco-friendly) certified buildings.
-This makes it one of the best sustainable states for living without any doubt.
+It makes it one of the best sustainable states for living without any doubt.

-In addition, the state has over 5,700 EV (electric vehicle) charging stations, a clear indication of just how much it has gone in keeping the atmosphere clean.
-If you want to be a part of this clean and sustainable environment, a shift to the state won’t be such a bad idea.
+In addition, the state has over 5,700 EV (electric vehicle) charging stations, a clear indication of just how much it has gone into keeping the atmosphere clean.
+If you want to be a part of this clean and sustainable environment, shifting to the state will be a good idea.

 Also, if cycling is your thing, the state ranks fourth in the most bicycle-friendly states in the country.
-It ranks top in various metrics like infrastructure & funding, policies & programs, as well as education & encouragement, all of which promote a riding culture.
+It ranks top in various metrics like infrastructure & funding, policies & programs, and education & encouragement, all of which promote a riding culture.

 While there are several other sustainable places to live, Washington concludes our list for today.
-The state, which sits on the Pacific Northwest of the country, ranks 18th in the largest states’ list and 13th on the most populous list.
+The state, which sits in the Pacific Northwest of the country, ranks 18th in the most prominent states’ list and 13th on the most crowded list.

 With over 7.6 million residents, the state might seem congested and non-eco-friendly, but that is far from the truth.
 Washington has made tremendous steps in environmental conservation and preservation, as well as in encouraging people to live sustainable lifestyles.

 For instance, the state has over 3,000 eco-friendly buildings and counting.
-In addition, it boasts of over 1,000 EV (electric vehicle) charging stations that cater to the increased number of people shifting to electric vehicles.
-This is a positive initiative towards combating carbon emissions from the use of gasoline, which can help revert the climatic change and global warming situation.
+In addition, it boasts over 1,000 EV (electric vehicle) charging stations that cater to the increased number of people shifting to electric vehicles.
+It is a positive initiative towards combating carbon emissions from gasoline, which can help revert climatic change and global warming.

-As for green spaces, Washington enjoys the presence of 12 national and state parks across the state.
+As for green spaces, Washington enjoys the presence of 12 national and state parks.
 These include parks like: